klaasmeinke/slack-rag-chatbot/README.md

 # To-Do

+Unordered:
+- Integrate more knowledge bases (e.g. Github, Hubspot).
+- Add more LLM options.
+- A UI to manage integrations.
 - Containerize the app.
-- Separate the script that scrapes data from the chatbot script using Docker compose.
+- Separate data scraping into a separate service.
+- Include instructions to run on common cloud providers.
 - Add logging.
 - Add documentation (docstrings etc.).
-- Include instructions on how to run and expose the app on common cloud providers.
-- Save fetched documents in the cloud.
-They currently save locally.
+- Save fetched documents in cloud storage.
+They are currently saved locally.
-- Dynamically set which integrations to use from environment variables.
+- Determine integrations to use from environment variables.
+- Use environ package for config.
-- Improve Notion page retrieval.
-Not all Notion block types are supported now.
+- Support more Notion block types.
-- Improve Slack conversation retrieval.
-Currently, each message is a separate document (including replies).
+- Improve conversion of Slack messages to documents.
+Currently, each message is a separate document (with replies).
-- Add integrations with more knowledge bases (e.g. Github, Hubspot).
+- Store conversations in a database.